for-wintercms/wn-bloghub-plugin/DOCS.md

 A boolean state if the current user is not logged in.

 ##### Variable: `currentUserIsFrontend`
-A boolean state if the current user is a frontend user of the RainLab.User plugin.
+A boolean state if the current user is a frontend user of the Winter.User plugin.

 ##### Variable: `currentUserIsBackend`
-A boolean state if the current user is a backend OctoberCMS user.
+A boolean state if the current user is a backend WinterCMS user.

 ##### Variable: `isLoggedIn`
 A boolean state if the current user is logged in (either on the frontend or backend authentication method).